Cristóbal Castillo

-Cristóbal Alonso Castillo Espinaza (born 4 February 2003) is a Chilean professional footballer who plays as a midfielder for Deportes Santa Cruz on loan from Chilean Primera División side O'Higgins.
+Cristóbal Alonso Castillo Espinaza (born 4 February 2003) is a Chilean professional footballer who plays as a midfielder for Deportes Santa Cruz.

 Club career

-Born in Machalí, Castillo came to O'Higgins F.C. at the age of 10.
+Born in Machalí, Castillo came to O'Higgins at the age of 10.
 He became the team captain of the under-13 level, winning the 2016 Youth Football National Championship.
 He made his professional debut in the 2021 Primera División match against Everton de Viña del Mar on 27 March.
 In 2025, he was loaned out to Deportes Santa Cruz.
+He left them in June 2026.

+In July 2026, Castillo rejoined Deportes Santa Cruz.

 International career

 Castillo represented Chile U20 at the friendly tournament Copa Rául Coloma Rivas, playing all the matches, and at three friendly matches against Paraguay U20 and Peru U20 on 2022.
 In September 2022, he made three appearances in the Costa Cálida Supercup.
 In the 2022 South American Games, he made three appearances.
 In 2023, he made three appearances in the South American U20 Championship.